 The Lexipol Daily Training Bulletins (DTBs) is a web-based system that provides training on the San Luis Obispo County Sheriff's Office Custody Manual and other important topics.
-Generally, one training bulletin is available for each day of the month.
-However, the number of DTBs may be adjusted by the Training Coordinator.
+However, the number of DTBs per month may be adjusted by the Lexipol Policy Administrator.

-Personnel assigned to participate in DTBs should only use the password and login name assigned to them by the Training Coordinator.
+Personnel assigned to participate in DTBs should only use the password and login name assigned to them by the Lexipol Policy Administrator or Information Technology staff.
 Personnel should not share their password with others and should frequently change their password to protect the security of the system.
 After each session, employees should logoff the system to prevent unauthorized access.
 The content of the DTBs is copyrighted material and shall not be shared with others outside of the Office.